webyonet/angular-or-filter/README.md

 Angular Or Filter
 ========
-Full text search does not supported
+Full text search are not supported

 ## Usage
 ## In HTML Template Binding